stylish-groupb-project/Stylish-Pro/week-1 (by 23rd Oct.)/part-2/README.md

 ## Advanced Optional

 ### Cache
    Cache mechanism is very suitable for rarely updating data.
-For example, our Detail API usually response the same data to the front-end.
+For example, our Detail API usually response the same data to the front-end (except for the variants).
 If we store data in the web server memory, we can get it directly rather than database.
    Follow the logics below to build a cache mechanism:
    1. Every time we need detail data, check cache first.
    2. If data existed in the cache, get it.